roomfornightEXPLORE YOUR TRAVELS

 How do I get from Zagreb Airport to the city center?+

-Is Zagreb a walkable city, or do I need public transport?+
+Is Zagreb a walkable city, and do I need a car?+

 Plan your stay in Zagreb